 Study design

-The study design for this research project is a between-subjects design with two experimental conditions: the "explicit attentional instructions" condition and the "implicit attentional instructions" condition.
+The study design for this research project is a between-subjects design with two experimental conditions: the "explicit attentional instructions" (mindfulness-like) condition and the "implicit attentional instructions" (hypnosis-like) condition.
 Participants will be randomly assigned to one of these two conditions, ensuring that each participant has an equal chance of being assigned to either group.
 Each participant will experience only one of the experimental conditions, either the "explicit attentional instructions" or the "implicit attentional instructions" condition.
 This design is chosen to avoid potential carryover effects or order effects that might occur in a within-subjects design.
 To ensure the groups are comparable at the start of the experiment, random assignment of participants to the two conditions will be conducted.
 This helps minimize systematic differences between the groups, increasing the internal validity of the study.

 The main outcome measure for this study is the participants' performance in the visual illusion task.
 This performance can be quantified using reaction times, accuracy in making perceptual judgments, or other relevant measures obtained from the task.
 Additionally, physiological data, such as cardiac activity (measured through ECG) and EEG data (measuring alpha and beta band power) will be collected to serve as manipulation checks and provide further insights into participants' responses to the different instructional inductions.